jax-ml/jax/jax/experimental/jax2tf/README.md

 ## Support for partitioning

 jax2tf supports JAX functions that use `jax.pjit`, for single-host meshes.
-The conversion is actually similar as for a `jax.jit`, except that the arguments and results will be wrapped with `tensorflow.compiler.xla.experimental.xla_sharding.XlaSharding` TensorFlow ops.
+The lowering is actually similar as for a `jax.jit`, except that the arguments and results will be wrapped with `tensorflow.compiler.xla.experimental.xla_sharding.XlaSharding` TensorFlow ops.

-Note that when saving a model, the parameters to the model are wrapped with `tf.Variable` before calling the converted function (see [above](#saved_model_with_parameters)), therefore outside of the `XlaSharding` wrapper.
+Note that when saving a model, the parameters to the model are wrapped with `tf.Variable` before calling the lowered function (see [above](#saved_model_with_parameters)), therefore outside of the `XlaSharding` wrapper.

 ## Shape-polymorphic conversion

 **The shape polymorphism support is work in progress.
-It is meant to be sound, but it may fail to convert some programs.
+It is meant to be sound, but it may fail to lower some programs.
 Please report any bugs you encounter.**

-We described above how to include in the SavedModel several specializations of a converted function for a few specific input shapes.
-The converter can also produce a shape-polymorphic TensorFlow graph that is usable with inputs of any shape matching certain constraints.
+We described above how to include in the SavedModel several specializations of a lowered function for a few specific input shapes. `jax2tf` can also produce a shape-polymorphic TensorFlow graph that is usable with inputs of any shape matching certain constraints.
 This is useful, e.g., to allow a single SavedModel